Gioiese 1918

-Libero Calcio Nuova Gioiese is an Italian football club based in Gioia Tauro, Calabria.
+A.S.D Gioiese 1918 is an Italian football club based in Gioia Tauro, Calabria.
 Currently it plays in Italy's Serie D.

 History

 Gioiese

 The first Gioiese was founded in 1918, and its colours was white and blue with stripes.
 The then president was Ugo Battaglini.

 Serie C

 The first experience Gioiese had of such level occurred after World War II, when he participated in Serie C known as Lega Interregionale South until 1948.

 Serie C2

 With president Franco Musco Gioiese played at first at the Campionato Interregionale 1981–1982 with coach Franco Scoglio and won the championship by dominating from the first to the last day.

 After the departure of Scoglio, the Gioiese prepared for next season in Serie C2 with a new coach Bruno Jacoboni, but the results came negative, with a relegation on the final day, despite beating Messina.

 Libero Calcio Nuova Gioiese

 The old Gioiese dissolved in 2004, overwhelmed by debts.
 So the first team of Gioia Tauro became Libero Calcio Nuova Gioiese, a team born in 1968 and which, under the leadership of president Rombolà, make a big climb from Seconda Categoria to Eccellenza.